Open Accessibility Menu

 Moms-In-Training

 Moms-In-Training is a medically based and health fitness program for expecting and new mothers.
-This complimentary program provides a fitness membership during pregnancy and for three months after delivery to women who plan to deliver at Mobile Infirmary, Thomas Hospital or North Baldwin Infirmary.
+This complimentary program provides a free fitness membership during pregnancy and for three months after delivery to women who plan to deliver at Mobile Infirmary, Thomas Hospital, or North Baldwin Infirmary.
 A physician’s release is required.
 Find a fitness center near you.

 Mothers' Milk Depot